-And then there are those assumptions so often made about breast cancer.
+Then there are those assumptions so often made about breast cancer.

 Early stage.
 Caught it early.
 All will be fine then.
 Just a bump in the road.
 At least you got the “good” cancer.
 You must love pink.
 Surely you can’t wait to participate in one of those walks.
 Cancer must’ve taught you a lot.
 And let’s not forget this clunker assumption – it must be kinda nice to get a free boob job out of the deal.
 Sigh…

-Late stage diagnosis?
 Oh dear, you’ll be a goner soon – my aunt’s, neighbor’s cousin only lasted six months.
 You must’ve done something wrong for that to happen.
 Wait, you still have hair.
 You don’t even look sick.
 I’m sure you can still beat this.
 Tell me again when you’ll be done with treatment…

 Grief assumptions abound as well.